 1. Extinguish any open flames, pilot lights and all smoking materials.

-2. Shut off the propane supply at - the container valve(s) or propane supply connection.
+- Shut off the propane supply at the container valve(s) or propane supply connection.

 Do not touch electrical switches.

+- Do not touch electrical switches.

 Open doors and other ventilating openings.

 - Leave the area until odor clears.

 Have the propane system checked and leakage source corrected before using again.